MetaMask/metamask-docs/wallet/tutorials/react-dapp-sdk-wagmi.md

   </TabItem>
 </Tabs>

-This command prompts you for a project name.
+This prompts you for a project name.
 For example, use `mmsdk-wagmi-tutorial`.
-Once the CLI is complete, change directories into that project and install the node module dependencies:
+Once your project is created, navigate into it and install the node module dependencies:

 <Tabs>
   <TabItem value="pnpm" label="pnpm" default>